Types of care and who provides them

-Regional care development adviser (RCDA): a professional who works for the MND Association, within a particular region of England, Wales or Northern Ireland.
-They have expert knowledge about the management and care of people with or affected by MND.
-They work closely with local service providers to ensure care and support are available at the right time.
-See the RCDA page for more information.
+Area Support Co-ordinators (ASC): a professional who works for the MND Association, within a particular region of England, Wales or Northern Ireland.
+They ensure that people affected by MND are supported in accordance with their needs.
+See the ASC page for more information.

 MND Association visitor (AV): One of our trained voluntary visitors, who provide confidential guidance, support and information to people with MND, their families and carers.
 They can make contact by email, telephone or in many cases, through home visits.
 See the Association visitors page for more information.

 Based within a GP surgery or local clinic, your community health care team includes GPs and community or district nurses.
 It may also include specialists, such as speech and language therapists, dietitians, occupational therapists and physiotherapists.

 Depending on their expertise, they can help with:

 - referrals to specialists and services